stand-art/jaxn/Discussion.md

 (Source: http://bolinfest.com/essays/json.html)

 Note that comments sometimes don't interact nicely with strings.
 If you try to comment out a parts of a document that contains strings, and if those strings contain the character sequence `*/`, using a block comment will fail.
 This problem of block comments existed long before JAXN.
 As JSON already allows escaping the slash with a backslash in strings, you might consider converting `*/` into `*\/` within the string in question, you will than be able to comment the string out (and in again) without problems.

+The restrictions on the source character set also apply within comments.

 ## Numbers